 Other websites with Bibles

-http://www.biblegateway.com/ has all the translations one would expect from a modern on-line bible.
+https://www.biblegateway.com/ > has all the translations one would expect from a modern on-line bible.
 I have used this for my four bible-on-one-page setup, because it brings up a very clean reading pane, and in this case four versions in columns.
 This I have found very useful.
 I also like the way it presents search findings - either within context (a number of verses) or the whole chapter.
-(Updated 5 April 2012)
+(Accessed 30 June 2018)

-This web site can display a number of translations including Greek and Hebrew and has a many common commentaries and the International Standard Bible Encyclopaedia edited by James Orr.
+This website can display a number of translations including Greek and Hebrew and has a many common commentaries and the International Standard Bible Encyclopaedia edited by James Orr.
 This site has the useful facility of being able to bring up a range of tools with each verse, that allows addition resources to be employed to help in understanding the text including the Hebrew or Greek (Stephens' Textus Receptus), Strong's, various commentaries (I cannot vouch for these, therefore be a Berean if you use them) and various bible dictionaries including Vine's.
 The theology of the provider appears to be evangelical as do its sponsors "Sowing Circle" (http://www.sowingcircle.org/).
-I find the new copy and paste facility works well, even in Windows 7 and Office 2010.
-(Apil 2012).

-e-Sword < http://www.e-sword.net/> I began using this program in 2012, as my Parson's Quick Verse would not run on Windows 7, and found it very user friendly.
+e-Sword < https://www.e-sword.net/> I began using this program in 2012, as my Parson's Quick Verse would not run on Windows 7, and I found it very user friendly.
 There are a large range of translations that can be downloaded for free, along with copyrighted material that can be purchased for reasonable amounts.
 I have found both the journal notes and topic notes very useful.
 Of much use is the ability to compare verses especially of different languages.
 The application was up dated in 2016 with a major revision that uses HTML rather than RFT - the difference is not noticable.
 However, the program lacks untility when managing user input such as journal notes - these can only be printed, not exported - they are saved internally as RFT (6 Jan 2019).

-On-line Bible < http://www.onlinebible.net > This public domain computer bible program has been around for some time.
+This public domain computer bible program has been around for some time.
 It is relatively easy to use, although setting up the preference is not very intuitive nor is the screen "look and feel".
-It has many of the most common translations along with notes and classical texts and runs on Windows 7,8 & 10 (Updated May 2016).
+It has many of the most common translations along with notes and classical texts and runs on Windows 7,8 & 10 (Updated 30 June 2018).

 There are many others that can be found by searching the internet.

 OpenBible.Info < https://www.openbible.info/topics/ > Bible verses by topic by gives a fairly comprehensive list of topics for which Bible verses have been found pertaining to the issue (ESV) - for instance there are 182 verses listed under "marriage".
 I have cannot vouch for the author, but the verses chosen appear to be robust for main-stream topics.
-(April 2015).
+(30 June 2018).

-Sound Teaching on Electronic Media (STEM) < http://www.stempublishing.com/ >is an excellent resource for the Christain.
-It houses many Texts - often complete works, such as from Machintosh, Wolston etc., previously published magazines and hymns.
-It also has the KJV and Darby English versions (New Translation) of the Bible (Accessed 12 February 2017)
+Sound Teaching on Electronic Media (STEM) < https://www.stempublishing.com/ >is an excellent resource for the Christian.
+It houses many Texts - often complete works, such as from Macintosh, Wolston etc., previously published magazines and hymns.
+It also has the KJV and Darby English versions (New Translation) of the Bible (6 January 2019.

-Verse by Verse < http://www.versebyverseministry.org > run by the late Steve Armstrong, sadely past away from Covid-19 on the 22 January 2021 (who I spent 3 weeks with in 2015, along with his wonderful wife.
-The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals.
-(December 2015)
+Verse by Verse < https://www.versebyverseministry.org > run by the late Steve Armstrong, sadely past away from Covid-19 on the 22 January 2021 (who I spent 3 weeks with in 2015, along with his wonderful wife).
+The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals (Feb 2021).

 Concordances, Dictionaries & Lexicons